dtischler/balena-DonkeyCar-Simulator/README.md

 Before diving in, let's cover a few basics.
 A DonkeyCar (whether real or virtual) can be driven through a web browser, using the keyboard, a Bluetooth gamepad, or even via the accelerometer on your cell phone.
 While driving, the DonkeyCar will record data about the car's throttle position, steering position, and what it "sees" in the camera.
 When you are finished recording, all of the data is collected into a folder called a "Tub".
 This metadata is then used as the input to create or "train" an AI model.
 Once complete, the output of that process (the resulting *model* file) can then be used by the DonkeyCar to attempt to drive itself.
 The Raspberry Pi loads the model, and attempts to navigate and move around the track on its own!

-The process in the middle - the Training - takes a very long time on a Raspberry Pi.
+The process in the middle - the Training - takes a very long time on a Raspberry Pi or even an x86 device like we will use for this Simulator.
 Analyzing all of the data that got recorded during driving, creating a neural network, and iterating on that data over and over through what are called epochs can easily take hours on the Pi.
 And once complete, there is no guarantee the DonkeyCar will even be able to drive safely and accurately!
 So, to improve that feedback loop and to reduce the iteration time, most people find it better to drive the DonkeyCar and collect the data, but then transfer that resulting "Tub" of data to a cloud server or a PC with a GPU, and perform the training there.
 Once it completes (hopefully much quicker!), the resulting output of the process is the *model* file just like mentioned above, and that model can be transferred back to the Pi.
 Then, the DonkeyCar can try to drive using it (hopefully it drives good!).

 ## Build